Baroreceptor: Low-pressure baroreceptors

-The low-pressure baroreceptors, are found in large systemic veins, in pulmonary vessels, and in the walls of the right atrium and ventricles of the heart (the atrial volume receptors).
+The low-pressure baroreceptors are found in large systemic veins, in pulmonary vessels, and in the walls of the right atrium and ventricles of the heart (the atrial volume receptors).
 The low-pressure baroreceptors are involved with the regulation of blood volume.
 The blood volume determines the mean pressure throughout the system, in particular in the venous side where most of the blood is held.

 The low-pressure baroreceptors have both circulatory and renal effects; they produce changes in hormone secretion, resulting in profound effects on the retention of salt and water; they also influence intake of salt and water.
-The renal effects allow the receptors to change the mean pressure in the system in the long term.
+The renal effects allow the receptors to change the long-term mean pressure in the system.

-Denervating these receptors 'fools' the body into thinking that it has too low blood volume and initiates mechanisms that retain fluid and so push up the blood pressure to a higher level than it would otherwise have.

 Baroreceptor dysfunction

-Baroreceptors are integral to the body's function: Pressure changes in the blood vessels would not be detected as quickly in the absence of baroreceptors.
-When baroreceptors are not working, blood pressure continues to increase, but, within an hour, the blood pressure returns to normal as other blood pressure regulatory systems take over.
+Baroreceptors are integral to the body's function, as pressure changes in the blood vessels would not be detected as quickly in the absence of baroreceptors.
+When baroreceptors are not working, blood pressure continues to increase, but within an hour, the blood pressure returns to normal as other blood pressure regulatory systems take over.

 Baroreceptors can also become oversensitive in some people (usually the carotid baroreceptors in older males).
 This can lead to bradycardia, dizziness and fainting (syncope) from touching the neck (often whilst shaving).
 This is an important cause to exclude in men having pre-syncope or syncope symptoms.